Ravenbrook/mps/procedure/review.rst

 under review (`.doc.product`_).
 For example, they're the developer who submitted a pull request.

-_`.role.checker`: A *checker* checks the change during review.
+_`.role.checker`: A *checker* checks the change (`.doc.product`_) during review.
 There must be more than one checker.
 Every person taking part in a review is usually also a checker, including the author.
 Checkers should be asked by the leader to check with certain *checking roles* (`.role.check`_) in mind; this is to increase coverage and reduce duplication of issues.
 Checkers also take part defect prevention in `.phase.brainstorm`_.

 _`.role.editor`: The *editor* is the person responsible for acting on the issues found during review in order to bring the work to review